tdennis15/tdennis15.github.io/HW8/index.md

 ![ER](/HW8/ER.PNG)

 Note that the datatypes and values are a guideline.
 I have made modifications as were needed when constructing the database.
-For instance the Genre PK is not used.
+For instance the Genre PK is not used until the JavaScript was implemented.

 ### SQL